-Whether you’re living with type 1 or type 2 diabetes, it’s important to eat a healthy, balanced diet and be aware of different foods’ effects on your blood sugar (glucose) levels.
+Whether you’re living with type 1 or type 2 diabetes, it’s essential to eat a healthy, balanced diet and be aware of different foods’ effects on your blood sugar (glucose) levels.

-As we have discussed, a low-carb diet is helpful for achieving a range of health goals, from weight loss to the prevention and management of type 2 diabetes.
+As we have discussed, a low-carb diet helps achieve various health goals, from weight loss to preventing and managing type 2 diabetes.

 To access the low-carb recipes and for information on portion sizes and instruction videos, click on the recipe’s name.

-Not all of the recipes in this low-carb meal plan are suitable for vegetarians, but we have lots of vegetarian and vegan healthy low carb recipes on our websites, so feel free to swap them in.
+Not all of the recipes in this low-carb meal plan are suitable for vegetarians, but we have many vegetarian and vegan healthy low-carb recipes on our website, so feel free to swap them in.